A totally thrilling combo tour that takes you to see the famous Golden Circle and onto Langjökull Glacier, for an incredible snowmobile ride.

 There is time to get something to eat at a café/restaurant in Reykjavík early in the evening.
 Food and drinks are not included.

 Bring with you: Warm layers, waterproof top layer, headwear, gloves, scarves and hiking shoes.
 You cannot wear too many layers on a northern lights tour.
 A tripod for your camera is also useful.
 Lunch or snacks

-This full and amazingly exciting adventure tour starts at 8:30, when we pick you up from your accommodation in Reykjavík (it can take 30 minutes to pick everyone one up).
+This full and amazingly exciting adventure tour starts at 8:30 a.m., when we pick you up from your accommodation in Reykjavík (please keep in mind that it can take 30 minutes to pick everyone one up).